Weight Loss Medication

 Why is weight regain common after stopping Ozempic?

-The biological drive to regain weight after weight loss is powerful and not unique to Ozempic or other GLP-1 medications.
-When we lose weight through any method, our bodies make hormonal adjustments to try to regain that weight.
+The biological drive to regain weight after weight loss is powerful.
+And it's not unique to Ozempic or other GLP-1 medications.

 Is Ozempic a lifelong medication?